Skip to content

 Can I get a low rate credit card?

-However it’s important to know that you might not get the advertised APR rate for a low-rate credit card.
+However, it’s important to know that you might not get the advertised APR rate for a low-rate credit card.
 This is because when you apply for a low-rate card, the lender will base their decision on your credit rating and financial circumstances.
-So, you may not get as low a rate as you hoped.

 Other useful guides